oddjobs-maple/odd_jobs/out/README.md

 ## Permarogue

-Also known as: “Perma-Rogue”, “Permathief”, “Perma-Thief”
+Also known as: “Perma-rogue”, “Permathief”, “Perma-thief”

 Possible job progressions: